mikependon/RepoDB/README.md

  - It is simple, fluent and clean.
  - It is easy to write RawSql statements.
  - It is easy to cache the data.
+ - It is well covered by Unit/Integration tests.
  - It has Batch operations.
  - It has Bulk-Insert operation.
  - It has massive ORM operations.